 - Sports and recreation

 Instead of a particular mission area, are you interested in organizations that serve a certain community or geography?
 There are many nonprofit organizations that focus their work on a particular community.
 To see a list of organizations located in a particular community, search for that location on Guidestar.org.
-Your local United Way organization also may have information on nonprofit organizations in your area.
+Your local United Way, federated giving, or human service chamber will also have information on nonprofit organizations in your area.

 Consider your expertise

-Many boards seek members who have professional backgrounds or experience in the organization’s mission area.
+Many boards seek members who have professional backgrounds, expertise, or lived experience in the organization’s mission area.
 Why?
 Because their expert opinions and ability to assess an issue adds value to the board’s decision-making process.
-A professional may be able to detect a detail or raise a question that otherwise would go unnoticed or ignored.
-Including board members with professional backgrounds in the organization’s mission areas adds diversity to the board and can promote additional creativity and innovation.
+Individuals with diverse experience and expertise may be able to detect a detail or raise a question that otherwise would go unnoticed or ignored.
+Including board members with such backgrounds in the organization’s mission areas adds depth to the board and can promote additional creativity and innovation.

 If you are a professional or technical expert and feel that a board would benefit from your expertise, don’t hesitate to let the organization know.
 But keep in mind that there is a difference between serving on the organization’s board and offering your professional services to the organization.
-In all-volunteer organizations (organizations without paid staff), board members with expertise in a particular area can find themselves in the difficult position of trying to define their roles as active and contributing board members while also being asked to perform professional services.
-In most cases, board members with a technical background benefit the board best as advisors rather than as direct-service providers.
+In all-volunteer organizations (organizations without paid staff), board members with expertise in a particular area can find themselves in the difficult position of trying to define their roles as active and contributing board members while also being asked to perform professional services, pro-bono.
+In many cases, those with a technical background may benefit the board best as advisors rather than as direct-service providers.